 “If you’re willing to pay, you can get it,” he said.

 In exchange for paying premium prices, Panthera demanded – and received – quick delivery.
-Hayward said the 5,000 jugs were delivered to hospitals within hours.
+Hayward said the 5,000-liter containers were delivered to hospitals within hours.

-Since the onset of the third wave in early April, Panthera Group, co-founded by Hayward and Michael Doherty, has donated more than a half-million baht to hospitals and community groups for the purchase of personal protection equipment, disinfectant and food boxes of workers affected by shutdowns of the group’s many bars, nightclubs and restaurants.
+Since the onset of the third wave in early April, Panthera Group, co-founded by Hayward and Michael Doherty, has donated more than a half-million baht to hospitals and community groups for the purchase of personal protection equipment, disinfectant, and food boxes for workers affected by shutdowns of the group’s many bars, nightclubs, and restaurants.